 While each of these laws can be complex in their application and exceptions, having a solid general understanding of what they do and what they require will go a long way.

-Once an employer understands what each of these laws requires, it can look at specific examples of where these laws may interact and determine how to apply them.
 The following are common examples of where the FMLA, ADA and workers' compensation laws need to be analyzed in tandem.

 Can an Employer Run FMLA Leave Concurrently With a Workers' Compensation Absence?